pshaddel/conventional-branch/README.md

 This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
+- `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+- `myExtension.thing`: Set to `blah` to do something.

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 ## Release Notes